robinnong/toronto-rental-buildings-explorer/README.md

 ## TODO

-- [ ] Clean and load the remaining records (currently loaded 1100 of 3500 in both Firestore DB and Algolia search index)
+- [ ] Clean and upload the remaining records (currently uploaded 1100 of 3500 in the search index)
 - [x] Migrate queries from Firestore to Algolia
+- [x] Remove all Firestore DB implementation code
 - [ ] Error messaging for failed queries
 - [x] Inject filters as URL query params
 - [x] Inject text search as URL query params